auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     HMAC keys, even though HMAC keys can always be partially evaluated into NMAC keys, a.k.a. precomputed HMAC keys.
 Thus the name was chosen to hint at the intended use of the parameter.

+[^have-i-been-pwned]:
+    Or at leat ensure that "Have I Been Pwned" would have in their possession sufficiently reliable information to be able to responsibly disclose specific password hash security events back to an organization that prepared sufficiently.

+[^unlike-a-watermark]:
+    Unlike a watermark, a cryptoacoustic tag is kind of sigil that cannot be read directly from a passsword hash, but rather represents a belief about its origin, thus preserving plausible deniability.
+This belief must be correct for that password hash to be both genuine and crackable.

 [^domain-tag-length]:
     This assumes a short domain tag of less than 20 bytes.
 For example, a